ortus-docs/coldbox-docs/request_context/what_can_i_do_with_it.md

 * *setValue()* : set a value
 * *setLayout()* : Set the layout to use for this request
 * *setView()* : Used to set a view to render
-* *showDebugPanel()* : Sets whether the ColdBox debugging panel will be rendered or not.
 * *valueExists()* : Checks if a value exists in the collection.
 * *renderData()* : Marshall data to JSON, JSONP, XML, WDDX, PDF, HTML, etc.